sparkflows/sparkflows-docs/docs/tutorials/etl/string-functions-multiple.rst

    :align: center
    :width: 60%

-Read data from hdfs
+Read data from HDFS
 -------------------

-It reads data from the existing dataset on hdfs.
+It reads data from the existing dataset on HDFS.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^